jentery/engl391/index.md

 The following student groups may be relevant to your life as a student here at UVic:

-* [The Native Students Union](https://www.uvicnsu.ca/home) "is a community group for Indigenous students at UVic.
-Our space in the SUB is open to self-identifying Indigenous students who want to work, study, lounge, have lunch, or connect with other students.
-We're also located in the First Peoples House.
-Our weekly meetings are an opportunity for students to connect, plan events, share resources, or work on any student-led initiatives on student wellness, culture, Indigenous resurgence, and decolonization."
+* [The Native Students Union](https://www.uvicnsu.ca/home) "is an organization run for and by Indigenous students at UVic.
+Since circa 1969, Indigenous students have been coming together to form community, support each other, advocate for Indigenous rights and wellbeing, and just exist together at the institution.
+The NSU runs events and programs, manages a student space with services, and advocates for Indigenous student success and wellness at UVic.
+The NSU Council leads the NSU in running and developing these services."
-* [The Students of Colour Collective](https://soccollective.com/) "is a group of self-identified Black, Indigenous and/or Persons of colour operating as an advocacy group out of the University of Victoria, located on Lekwungen Homelands.
-We are committed to cultural awareness, mental health, anti-racism, and social justice.
-SOCC welcomes and encourages all students who self identify as Black, Indigenous and/or Persons of colour at UVic to become active members."
+* [The Students of Colour Collective](https://soccollective.com/) "are a Collective of self-identified people of colour at the University of Victoria.
+Anyone identifying as BIPOC (Black, Indigenous and Person of Colour) is welcome to use our lounge and access our resources.
+SOCC exists to create space that fosters community building, and facilitates networking and gatherings for self-identified BIPOC folks.
+Our work centres on art, awareness, education, action, advocacy, and support.
+Every student of colour is welcome to get in touch and find out how to get involved."
-* [The Society for Students with a Disability (SSD)](https://uvicssd.ca/) "is a student advocacy group that promotes the full participation and inclusion of students identified with disabilities at the University of Victoria.
-The SSD provides a welcoming, safe, and supportive environment for all students identified with disabilities.
-The SSD advocates for individual accommodation and systemic changes to the University that will make post-secondary education more accessible and socially just."
+* [The Society for Students with a Disability (SSD)](https://uvicssd.ca/) "is a post-secondary student advocacy group under the University of Victoria Students’ Union which promotes the full participation and inclusion of students who self-identify as having one or more disabilities at the University of Victoria.
+The SSD aims to support students who self-identify as having one or more disabilities; in particular, we support students to reduce barriers in the social, emotional, and educational domains of student life."
-* [The Gender Empowerment Centre (GEM)](https://genderempowermentcentre.ca/) "is a collectively run, drop-in space on campus that provides resources through an intersectional feminist framework.
-GEM offers free access to a large variety of safer sex supplies, menstrual supplies (including FREE menstrual cups) pregnancy tests and emergency contraceptives.
-They provide health resources, peer support, as well as a lounge space to hang out, study, and meet others."
+* [The Gender Empowerment Centre (GEM)](https://genderempowermentcentre.ca/) "is an inclusive space, focused on the needs of self-identified women, non-binary, trans and gender non-conforming folks to organize, network, access resources, attend workshops and events, study, and relax.
+Our space is open to both University of Victoria students and community members."
 * [UVic Pride](https://www.prideuvic.com/) "is an organization for all people who are queer, queer-positive, gender-variant and/or intersex.
 We strive to meet the needs of people who self-identify as queer (including but not limited to people who identify as Two Spirit, bisexual, lesbian, gay, asexual, demisexual, aromantic, and pansexual, as well as people who do not identify with these labels); trans people; those who are questioning their sexuality or gender; those who are struggling with concerns related to intersexuality; and supportive partners, friends, family members, and allies."

 *Language for this policy was drawn from the Harriet W. Sheridan Center for Teaching and Learning at Brown University and the work of Monica Linden in particular.*